 When properly washed and eaten fresh or frozen, raspberries can be a great way of increasing your nutrient intake during pregnancy.

 - Fiber, if you eat them whole (because of their little pips).
-100g of rasberries gives you 6.5g of dietary fiber.
+100g of raspberries gives you 6.5g of dietary fiber.

-- They’re a very good source of vitamins C, K and E, plus they contain a modest amount of folate (around 21mcg per 100g).
+- They’re an excellent source of vitamins C, K and E, plus they contain a modest amount of folate (around 21mcg per 100g).

-- They’re low in calories, with 1 cup of rasberries providing about 64 calories.
+- They’re low in calories, with 1 cup of raspberries providing about 64 calories.

-- Rasberries are a good source of manganese, and contain modest amounts of copper, selenium and magnesium, too.
+- Raspberries are an excellent source of manganese, and contain modest amounts of copper, selenium and magnesium, too.